Trailside Thursdays in Lent

 The Good Book Club is reading Revelation until March 10, a work encouraging readers to turn away from the destructive powers of evil and empire and seek God’s power of healing and justice instead.
 Starting March 10, the Good Book Club will read though much of Genesis.
 Daily summaries come by email or text.
 To sign up, contact Fr.
 John (email@example.com).

 A Morning at the Office – daily audio Morning Prayer from Forward Movement, available wherever you get your podcasts.

-Forward Day By Day – daily reflections available in a printed pamphlet at church or as a podcast.
+Forward Day By Day – daily reflections available in a printed pamphlet you can pick up at St. Andrew’s or as a podcast.

 Morning Prayer or Evening Prayer from Mission St. Clare, with readings and music provided.